 Spare Your Pets the Spooks of Halloween

-• Doorbell Damage Control: Excessive ringing of the doorbell can make some dogs bark and raise their stress levels.
-Consider leaving a note on your door that asks trick-or-treaters to lightly knock rather than ring the doorbell.
+- Doorbell Damage Control: Excessive ringing of the doorbell can make some dogs bark and raise their stress levels.
+Consider leaving a note on your door asking trick-or-treaters to lightly knock rather than ring the doorbell.

-• Use Caution With Halloween Decor: Keep jack-o’-lanterns with flames out of reach of your pets, or use flameless candles to prevent curious pets from getting burned.
+- Use Caution With Halloween Decor: Keep jack-o’-lanterns with flames out of reach of your pets, or use flameless candles to prevent curious pets from getting burned.
 Also, use caution with fake cobwebs and other decorations that could be a choking hazard for your pet — and inadvertently catch wildlife outside.
 We also recommend avoiding decorations with loops or closed circles, as foraging animals can inadvertently put their heads through a loop or circle and choke themselves while seeking a meal.

-• ID Your Pet: Make sure that all of your pets are microchipped and wearing tags with a current ID.
+- ID Your Pet: Make sure that all of your pets are microchipped and wearing tags with a current ID.
 Opening the door repeatedly for trick-or-treaters creates plenty of escape opportunities for your pet.
 If your pet does go missing, a pet ID and microchip will help ensure a quick reunion.
-Microchips are offered at San Diego Humane Society’s San Diego, Escondido and Oceanside campuses for just $25.
+Microchips are offered at San Diego Humane Society’s El Cajon, Escondido, Oceanside and San Diego campuses for just $25.
 Schedule an appointment here.

 Contact your local shelter immediately if your pet is missing.
 This chart can help determine which shelter covers your area.